 How fast can I see the results of acne treatment?

 Acne does not clear overnight.
 On average, it takes six to eight weeks to see initial results.
-Set realistic expectations to avoid frustration and give your acne treatment enough time to do its work.
-The best results occur after taking medication for at least three months.
-Of course, a combination of oral and topical treatments are usually faster and more effective.
+Set realistic expectations to avoid frustration and to give your acne treatment enough time to do its work.
+The best results occur after being on medication for at least three months.
+In most cases a combination therapy as suggested by Dr. Shafa can help to achieve result sooner.

 Acne scarring can be treated after disease activity has been low or absent for several months.
 There are a number of techniques for treating this difficult problem.
 If you are interested, your treatment options will be discussed in detail when you meet with Dr. Shafa.
 Read more how to treat acne scar